Jorge Polanco Player Props: Twins vs. Tigers

-On Monday, Jorge Polanco (batting .167 in his past 10 games) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 6:40 PM ET.
+Jorge Polanco, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Eduardo Rodriguez on the hill, August 8 at 6:40 PM ET.

-He reached base in his only plate appearance in his previous game against the Diamondbacks.
+He had a one-hit performance in his most recent game (1-for-5) against the Tigers.

 Jorge Polanco Game Info & Props vs. the Tigers